ldijkman/randomnerd_esp32_wifi_manager/LAB_Experiments/readme.md

     src="http://esp32.local/button.html">
 </iframe>

-could place a bulb on each discovered mdn url / each switch device
+could place a bulb on each auto scanned discovered mdns url / each switch device in local neetwork

 ```